For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 13. Go with smaller phone networks

 The mobile phone sector is filled with big players, but don't be afraid to step outside of these and go for a smaller network.
-GiffGaff offers some great contract deals with the added benefit of not getting locked in, which can be good for students.
+GiffGaff offers some good contract deals with the added benefit of not getting locked in, which can be good for students.

 Best of all, these new networks almost always piggyback onto the service offered by one of the major players, so you know you'll have some half-decent coverage (iD Mobile, for example, uses Three's network).